onc-healthit/2015-ccda-certification-samples/README.md

 # 2015-C-CDA-Certification-Samples
-This repository contains sample C-CDA files which have passed the ONC 2015 Standards &amp; Certification Criteria using ONC 2015 S&amp;CC test procedures.
+This repository contains sample C-CDA files which have passed the ONC 2015 Standards &amp; Certification Criteria using ONC 2015 Edition test procedures.
 Please note that these are C-CDAs uploaded at the time they are tested and that they may not pass the most recent version of the validator due to errata corrections.

 Users of the Repository
 -----------------------